ckaestne/seai/assignments/I3_tradeoffs.md

  - [ ] 10 points: Convincing justification for which qualities are considered relevant; the justification must be specific for the given scenario.
 All qualities listed under Task 1 are discussed.
  - [ ] 20 points: Description of metrics and operationalization for at least 5 relevant qualities; metrics are clearly defined and the descriptions are sufficient to independently measure these qualities.
 Pointers to implementation provided.
  - [ ] 10 points: Measurement results reported for at least 5 relevant qualities for each of the three learning techniques.
- - [ ] 40 points: A well written memo arguing convincingly for which technique to adopt that is suitable for the target audience (20 points for the technical content and arguments and 20 points for clarity and suitability for target audience).
-The memo should clearly recommend a single AI/ML technique for the scenario, make justifications based on measurements or other considerations, should make a judgement call when tradeoffs exist.
+ - [ ] 40 points: A well written memo arguing convincingly for which technique to adopt that is suitable for the target audience, composed of
+    - [ ] 20 points for the technical argument and tradeoff analysis:  The memo should clearly recommend a single AI/ML technique for the scenario, make justifications based on measurements or other considerations, should make a judgement call when tradeoffs exist.
 The memo’s analysis must fit the scenario.
+    - [ ] 20 points for clarity and suitability for target audience.

 ## Groupwork option